|

-Biking may be fun and waste-free, but it's not
+Biking may be fun and waste-free, but it's not the most efficient travel option |

 I was working on a zero waste project with my Mom the other day when she paused and said, "So you're going to do this long term."
 It wasn't a question, more like voicing a realization.
 While my parents are always supportive, I've known that "can you really keep it up?" has been bouncing around the subtext of many a conversation in recent months.